awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/WorkshopSetup/cli_setup.md

 done
 ```

-Now you are done with Module-1, Proceed to Module-2 of this workshop.
+***Congratulations !!!*** Now you are done with workspace setup, Proceed to Module-1 of this workshop.